maab-osman/information-security-course/h3-hello-lab.md

 - You can play a game called Nethack in the terminal.

   Thoughts:
-  - I have some experience with the command line but it was nice to referesh some concepts that I dont use on the daily .
+  - I have some experience with the command line but it was nice to refresh some concepts that I dont use on the daily .
-  - Got to learn about the about the important directories but still don’t fully understand their practicality.
+  - Got to learn about the important directories but still don’t fully understand their practicality.

+Reference: Terokarvinen.com.
+(2020).
+Command Line Basics Revisited. [online] Available at: https://terokarvinen.com/2020/command-line-basics-revisited/ [Accessed 9 Sep.
+2025].

 ---